 * Euro/dollar dips, yen firms as Bank of Japan stands pat

 * Bunds edge up, gold and oil extend gains

-as traders kept a wary eye on tensions between Ukraine and
+kept a wary eye on tensions between Ukraine and Russia and the

 "Market players remain cautious.
 There's a lack of